migues3/Django-Todo-Website/README.md

 ![Delete Completed feature](https://i.imgur.com/5njGYwm.png) ![Delete All feature](https://i.imgur.com/78JW17j.png)

-Finally, you can logout by clicking the "logout" option in the navbar which will redirect you to the logout option where you will have the option to login in cause you logged out by accident.
+Finally, you can logout by clicking the "logout" option in the navbar which will redirect you to the logout option where you will have the option to login in case you logged out by accident.

 ![Logout Page](https://i.imgur.com/JHTTmjV.png)